vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_imgui_setup.md

 If you run the application at this point, you will have the imgui demo window you can play around with.

+Lets continue and hook our new debug UI to the shaders.